akovantsev/blet/README.md

     (let [[x  ] (range), {:keys [a  ]} {}]
       [x a])
     ```
+    To add prior clojure versions support I replaced custom `clojure.core.specs`-based bindings parsing code with use of
+     `clojure.core/destructure`.
+As a result, I got 1) unused nested bindings elimination, and 2) slightly harder to read macroexpansion (see tests for examples).

 - shortcircuiting truthy branches with literals as predicates (hm, this one is interesting!)
     ```clojure
     (if true